Chris Evert: Tennis career

-At the time, she was engaged to Jimmy Connors, who won the Wimbledon men's singles title that year as media attention surrounded the summer "Love Match" of tennis.
-They partnered in the mixed-doubles event at the 1974 US Open, finishing as runners-up.
-Their engagement was short-lived as it was called off later that year.
-However, their on-again-off-again relationship continued over the next couple of years.

 For the next five years, Evert was the world's No.1 player.
 In 1975 she won her second French Open and the first of four straight US Open titles by defeating Cawley in a three-set final.
 Also in November of that year, the official WTA computer ranking system was instituted, with Evert being the first No. 1.
 In total, Evert logged 260 weeks at number one.
-Until February 2013, she held the record of the oldest woman to be ranked WTA number one, achieving that distinction after reclaiming the spot for the final time during the week of November 24, 1985, at the age of 30 years and 11 months.
-This was ten years and three weeks after she had first achieved the number-one spot.
-That record stood for 27 years and 3 months until Serena Williams surpassed it in 2013.
+Ten years after she had first achieved the number-one spot, she regained it in November 1985 at the age of 30 years and 11 months.
+That made her the oldest woman to have reached WTA number one, a record that stood for 27 years until Serena Williams surpassed it in 2013.

 Evert's domination of the women's game and her calm, steely demeanor on court earned her the nickname of the "Ice Maiden" of tennis.
 Throughout her career, Evert was ranked number one in the world at the end of seven different years by Tennis magazine, by World Tennis magazine and as well as a majority of other major tennis experts from 1974 through 1978, and in 1980 and 1981.
-In addition, Evert had by far the overall best match record in each of those seven years.

-The following 1976 season holds a unique distinction for Evert, as this was the only time in her career where she won both Wimbledon and the US Open titles in the same year.
+The 1976 season held a unique distinction for Evert, as this was the only time in her career where she won both Wimbledon and the US Open titles in the same year.
 She defeated Goolagong Cawley in a thrilling three-set final on grass and then dismantled her on clay at Forest Hills, losing just three games.
 However, Evert lost to Goolagong Cawley again in the final of the Virginia Slims Championships.
 In all, Evert won 26 of 39 matches with Cawley.
-Evert's 1976 performance earned her Sports Illustrated's title of Sportsman of the Year (the first woman to solely be chosen) and one of only four occasions (King, Arthur Ashe and Williams) the award was given to a tennis player.
+Evert's 1976 performance earned her Sports Illustrated's title of Sportsman of the Year.
+She is the first woman to be the sole recipient of this honor, and is one of only four tennis players to receive it.